ryedin/site/_reference/cli-config-files.md

 It's because Console generates a new API key, kicks off a CloudFormation update (to update the rack's Password param), then stores the new key in Dynamo.
 But it takes a while for the CF update to complete.
 So until that CF update completes, Console is trying to use the new key, but the rack API still has the old key.

-### Why is the Rack unavailable during an SSH instances keyroll? [`convox instances keyroll`]

-If a service has fewer than 3 containers, downtime can happen when you run `convox instances keyroll` (indeed, any time there is a full instance replacement).

-This downtime can be avoided by running at least 3 containers of any critical service.
-If you have 2 containers you'll *sometimes* get short downtime.
-If you have only 1 container, you'll be guaranteed some downtime.

 ### How do I log out?